sage-code/maj/verbs.md

 ## Imperative proposition

-For imperative form of verb, you change coda to {"e" or "h"}
+For imperative form of verb, you change coda to "h":

-**dove = must/mandatory**
+* dovu = must/mandatory
+* dygu = talk

+**examples:**

-* tu dove dica'ya des la yata = you must talk now of the present
+* tu dove sh dygh'ya des la yata = you must talk now about the present
-* su dove dica'ya des la pasa = you must talk now of the present
+* su dove sh dygh'ya des la pasa = you must talk now about the past

 ## Verb transformation

-Verb can be used as different part of proposition:
+Verb can be used as different part of proposition using a suffix:

 joku => joku'ra

-* tu seru'pa la joku'ra de zu  = you was playing with you;
+* tu seru'pa la joku'ra de zu  = you have been his game;
-* la joka sa joku'pa = the game it was played;
+* la joku'ra sh joko'pa = the game it was played;
-* la joka sa fino    = the game is over;
+* la joku'ra sh fina'ya = the game it is over now;

 **lo = ul**